tobixen/thrash-protect/README.rst

   resumed.
 Please tell if more process names ought to be added to that list (perhaps *all* processes should be treated this way).

--  Thrash-protect may be "unfair".
+- Thrash-protect is not optimized to be "fair".
 Say there are two significant processes A and B; letting both of them run causes thrashing, suspending one of them stops the thrashing.
 Probably thrash-protect should be flapping between suspending A and suspending B. What *may* happen is that process B is flapping between suspended and running, while A is allowed to run 100%.

 -  I've observed situations where parent processes automatically have gone into suspend-mode as the children got suspended and been stuck